 About R. Brent Wisner

-Brent Wisner is an attorney and partner in the Los Angeles office of Baum Hedlund Aristei & Goldman.
+Brent Wisner is an attorney and shareholder in the Los Angeles office of Baum Hedlund Aristei & Goldman.
 A native of Los Angeles, Brent is driven by a deep-rooted passion for using the law to help people who have been wronged by corporations.

 Brent concentrates his practice on pharmaceutical class action litigation, toxic-tort injuries, whistleblower claims, and consumer fraud litigation.
 He also oversees the firm’s Medicare Secondary Payer cases, representing Medicare providers who lost taxpayer funds to pharmaceutical companies and other large defendants.